 Principles and Methods of Clinical Instruction

-The purpose of this course is to introduce family medicine fellows to three of the most common education settings to an academic family medicine program: ambulatory clinic, small group seminar, and large group lecture.
+The purpose of this course is to introduce family medicine fellows to many of the most common teaching contexts within an academic family medicine program, including: ambulatory settings, large groups, workshops, and inpatient, among others.
 The goal is to provide participants with practical knowledge and skills that can be directly applied to these settings.
-Emphasis is placed on pairing knowledge and practical application, with an opportunity to utilize skills as they are developed.
+Emphasis is placed on pairing knowledge and practical application with an opportunity to utilize skills as they are developed.